Pricing

 Considering cost

-With their preliminary research conducted, Noma begins the process of researching various ERP software providers out there.
-Having figured out what modules they require, Saf and Mel begin evaluating the costs of implementation for their 30 users in their short-listed systems.
+With their preliminary research conducted, Spindl begins the process of researching various ERP software providers out there.
+Having figured out what modules they require, Saf and Mel begin evaluating the costs of implementation for 30 users in their short-listed systems.

 Due to the sheer amount of options out there, they turn to resources like Capterra and G2 to achieve this without being overwhelmed.
-Capterra and G2 have a plethora of software reviews, buying guides, and aggregated lists based on user input that Sad and Mel find insightful during this process.
+Capterra and G2 have a plethora of software reviews and buying guides based on user inputs that Saf and Mel find insightful while deciding.

-At the end of the day, it comes down to your business’ individual needs and how you can best serve it.
+At the end of the day, it comes down to a business’s individual needs and how they can be met.
 Expensive does not always mean better.
-It’s a matter of what will help you accomplish your business’ goals.
+It’s a matter of what will help accomplish business’ goals.

-It can be a daunting process to find the right fit for you.
-This is why we recommend using resources such as Capterra and G2 to look at reviews and compare pricing while you’re doing your research.
+It can be a daunting process to find the right fit.
+This is why we recommend using resources such as Capterra and G2 to look at reviews and compare pricing while researching different software.

 [1] If you’re unfamiliar with open-source work, it’s simple: the source code (aka what makes the software work) is openly available to everyone to use and modify.
 Communities from across the world contribute to the code, which is how the product grows.
 Open-source is built on one single, incredible belief: information and resources should be freely available.
 Many companies use open-source software to develop and support their projects, including big guys like Netflix and Amazon.